-Today’s review is by Benjamin Black, who is an avid luxury travel fan and will be doing occasional reviews for TLFL.
+Today’s review, Shangri-La at The Shard, is by Benjamin Black, who is an avid luxury travel fan and will be doing occasional reviews for TLFL.

 The Shangri-La is probably the most recognised hotel in London.
 You can certainly see it from miles away, occupying the 35th – 52nd floors of the 72 storey Shard building.
 I’d been wanting to stay for a long time and given the lack of travel over the last 18 months, a few nights there seemed like an ideal way to rapidly get rid of some hard saved money!